Definition of the Zika Virus

-Zika Virus is a single-stranded DNA virus that belongs to the Flaviviridae family, the genus Flavivirus which also includes dengue, yellow fever, West-Nile and Japanese encephalitis viruses.
-These viruses are considered arboviruses, in which they are transmitted by infected arthropod vectors (such as mosquito) when they feed on an infected host, carrying the virus in their saliva and transmitting it into another host.
+The Zika Virus is a single-stranded DNA virus that belongs to the Flaviviridae family, the genus Flavivirus which also includes dengue, yellow fever, West-Nile and Japanese encephalitis viruses.
+These viruses are considered arboviruses, in which they are transmitted by infected arthropod vectors (such as a mosquito) when they feed on an infected host, carrying the virus in their saliva and transmitting it to another host.

 History of the Zika Virus

-The story of Zika Virus started in April 1947, when a group of scientists were observing the temperatures of rhesus monkeys as a part of a study hunting for a yellow fever virus in Zika forst of Uganda near Lake Victoria.
-One of the rhesus monkeys (identified as 766) developed mild pyrexia (39.7°C) and kept under observation.
-A blood sample was taken from rhesus 766 , and injected intracerebrally into a group of mice, where signs of sickness had been observed on them 10 days later after the injection, and a filterable transmissible agent was isolated from the brain of these mice.
+The story of Zika virus started in April 1947, when a group of scientists were observing the temperatures of rhesus monkeys as a part of a study hunting for a yellow fever virus in the Zika forest of Uganda near Lake Victoria.
+One of the rhesus monkeys (identified as Rhesus 766) developed mild pyrexia (39.7°C) and was kept under observation.
+A blood sample was taken from Rhesus 766 and injected intracerebrally into a group of mice, where signs of sickness had been observed on them 10 days later after the injection, and a filterable transmissible agent was isolated from the brain of these mice.

-In January 1948, researchers attempted to isolate the virus from trapped Aedes africanus mosquitoes in Zika forest, and they ground them up in a blood-saline solution, and inoculated it subcutaneously into Rhesus 758 where it developed mild fever, and the researchers isolated the same transmissible agent that had sickened the Rhesus 766, and named later : “Zika Virus”.
+In January 1948, researchers attempted to isolate the virus from trapped Aedes africanus mosquitoes in the Zika forest, and they ground them up in a blood-saline solution and inoculated it subcutaneously into Rhesus 758 where it developed a mild fever.
+The researchers isolated the same transmissible agent that had sickened Rhesus 766 and named later: the “Zika Virus.”

-From its discovery until 2007, only 14 cases had been diagnosed with Zika Virus Disease inside Africa and South Asia.
+From its discovery until 2007, only 14 cases had been diagnosed with the Zika virus disease inside Africa and South Asia.

 In 2013, another outbreak occurred in French Polynesia with 333 confirmed cases, and it was associated to an increase in a serious neurological disease Guillain-Barre Syndrome.

-In 2015, a large outbreak of the virus was reported in Northeastern Brazil, and few months later, clinicians started to notice unusual increase in numbers of infants with microcephaly (small heads) that have been attributed to pregnant mothers infected with Zika Virus.
+In 2015, a large outbreak of the virus was reported in North-eastern Brazil, and a few months later, clinicians started to notice an unusual increase in numbers of infants with microcephaly (small heads) that have been attributed to pregnant mothers infected with the Zika virus.

 The virus started to spread from Brazil to much of South and Central America and the Caribbean.